Follow Your Nose -- Which Code Smells are Worth Chasing?: Introduction

 \section{Introduction}

 High quality is desirable in software development.
 A common method to improve quality is to identify low-quality code and improve it.
-Code smells are often advocated as indicators of low-quality code.
-They encapsulate software engineering knowledge and facilitate large-scale scanning of source code to identify potential problems \cite{arcellifontana13,7158503,1173068}.
-Once found, removing the smell is believed to improve the quality of the code.
+Alerts encapsulate software engineering knowledge and facilitate large-scale scanning of source code to identify potential problems \cite{arcellifontana13,7158503,1173068}.
+Instance of an alert is a segment in the source that activated the logic. \textbf{Alert instance fixing} is a refactoring of the code, keeping the same logic yet using an implementation in which the static analyzer no longer alerts.
+Fixing the alert instance is believed to improve the quality of the code.
 However, it seems that this approach suffers from many drawbacks.
-Code smells have been criticized for not representing problems of interest \cite{bavota15} and for having low predictive power \cite{10.1145/1368088.1368135, 5770619, kremenek2003z}.
-As a result they are not widely used by developers \cite{4602670, 6606613, do2020software, 10.1145/1368088.1368135, 8816730}.
+Static analysis has been criticized for not representing problems of interest \cite{bavota15} and for having low predictive power \cite{10.1145/1368088.1368135, 5770619, kremenek2003z}.
+Indeed, static analysis is not widely used by developers \cite{4602670, 6606613, do2020software, 10.1145/1368088.1368135, 8816730}.
+Part of that is since alerts differ in their value.
+Therefore, we would like to answer the following research questions.